NEWS & EVENTS

 Pettibone announces the addition of Bracing Systems, Inc. to its dealer network.
 With locations in Hanover Park and Mokena, Illinois, Bracing Systems will primarily focus on sales and service of Traverse telehandlers for northern Illinois and a portion of northwest Indiana.

-“We are excited to welcome Bracing Systems, Inc. to the Pettibone team,” said Kyle Rubin, director of sales and marketing for Pettibone.
+“We are excited to welcome Bracing Systems, Inc. to the Pettibone team,” said Mitch Fedie, marketing manager for Pettibone.
 “The company’s rich history and personal connections to the masonry and concrete industry, in particular, make Bracing Systems perfectly suited to handling the Traverse product line and its unique advantages for that market.”

 Bracing Systems, Inc. was founded in 1972 when a group of masonry contractors including John and Bob Williams launched their own supply business, spurred by their invention of a bracing pole for free-standing masonry walls.
 The company has since grown to become a one-stop shop for masons and concrete contractors through both new equipment sales and a rental fleet.